 Jacques Bodin is a French painter who lives and works in Paris.
 He has been in numerous gallery shows and his work has been featured in many books and publications.

-Most of his paintings are made in an almost absurd scale and magnification, so the subject becomes a kind of abstraction separating it from ordinary reality and endowing it with a life of its own.
-The hair, the orange and the herb becomes a world in itself, a microcosm.
-He focuses on the essential - the spititual oneness - of his subjects.
+Most of his paintings are made in an almost absurd scale and magnification, so the subject becomes a kind of abstraction, separating it from ordinary reality and endowing it with a life of its own.
+The hair, the orange and the herb become a world in itself, a microcosm.
+He focuses on the essential of his subjects.

 My paintings accentuate photographic deviations from reality (depth of field, wide angle, lighting, and focus anomalies) to create a hyperrealism reference.